|

 - GREER:

-Scottish surname transferred to unisex forename use, itself from an
+Scottish surname transferred to unisex forename use, derived from a contracted form

 "watchful; vigilant."